The Guild 2: Setting

-The Guild 2 takes place in the fictional medieval world of the 15th century and begins in European cities like London, Lyon or Berlin.
+The Guild 2 takes place in the medieval world of the 15th century and begins in European cities like London, Lyon or Berlin.
 The player chooses where to play.
 Set in a medieval environment, a setting influenced by England, France and Germany, the game focuses on the common ideas of the centuries between ancient and early modern times, which has been transformed into an astonishingly diverse and evocative view of life.

-Especially in the middle age and the transition to the renaissance in which many important influences, such as entry into politics and the potential associated rise of the civil society, as well as a growing meaning of cities are just as palpable as ubiquitous differences in status between different social strata, reflects the division of the church its entry and a spirit of optimism has been designed by a good development of action combined with a family empire foundation, to compete against players or computer-controlled opponents.
+Especially in the Middle Ages and the transition to the Renaissance in which many important influences, such as entry into politics and the potential associated rise of the civil society, as well as a growing meaning of cities are just as palpable as ubiquitous differences in status between different social strata, reflects the division of the church its entry and a spirit of optimism has been designed by a good development of action combined with a family empire foundation, to compete against players or computer-controlled opponents.

 Development and marketing

 Development for The Guild 2 began in early 2003 with a team of more than 80 people and was headed by Lars Mertensen, director of Europa 1400: The Guild, which was published in 2002.
 The game is characterized mainly by the increased importance of the private life of the individual figures and released in September 2006 to largely mixed reception at its launch.
 The Guild 2 was first announced at the Games Convention in Leipzig, Germany, on August 21, 2003.

 After initial logistical delays, the first expansion pack named Pirates of The European Seas was released in May 2007. / This stand alone expansion pack added several features, such as new professions and several different types of ships.
 This first expansion pack met with slightly better reviews than the original game.
 GameSpot gave it a "fair" score (6/10), and from Game Watcher a score of 8.2 out of 10.
 As a result of this, then-Community manager, known only as Fajeth had between the years of 2010–2012 in a fan community forum announced, that he and some of the members of the game's community led by Fajeth, has taken over the flawed game issues and attempted to fix them with an overhaul and updates, that the issues has been adequately addressed.

 The Guild 2: Pirates Of The European Seas an add-on, added new features like a hospital and a fishery.
 On August 31, 2007, The Guild 2 Gold was released, which includes the main game and Pirates of the Seas.
 All previously published titles in the series, so The Guild and The Guild 2 add-ons with each, were placed under the name of The Guild Universe in July 2008 in the trade.
-The Guild 2: The Royal Edition appeared on July 25, 2008 and contains The Guild 2, the add-on Pirates of the Seas, new maps and patch 2.1.
+The Guild 2: The Royal Edition appeared on July 25, 2008, and contains The Guild 2, the add-on Pirates of the Seas, new maps and patch 2.1.